 Colored drain from my face.
 So this was the mind of the demon lord.
 I have been fooled!
-My naivety about this world made it that much more easier for me to get advantage of and this made me angry.
-I needed to quickly learn more about this world fast or I would be dragged into this world without knowing the consequences, especially around him I need to be careful I don’t go into some kind of odd contract.
+My naivety about this world made it that much easier for me to get an advantage, and this made me angry.
+I needed to quickly learn more about this world, or I would be dragged around without knowing the consequences, especially around him.
+I need to be careful.
+I don’t go into some kind of odd contract.

 “Then how come you were able to use such magic to establish a contract?”

-“Well, contract making is a common knowledge in this world, so people normally don’t shake hands, occasionally they do but it doesn’t always end up in a contract.
-They are couple of requirements for it to be fulfilled.
-What we do though is bow to greet one another.”
+“Well, contract making is a common knowledge in this world, so people normally don’t shake hands, occasionally they do, but it doesn’t always end up in a contract.
+There are a couple of requirements for it to be fulfilled.
+What we do though, is a bow to greet one another.”